Hangzhou: it's the ecosystem, stupid!

 Jack Ma truly understands the power of ecosystems.
 He once said: "When you have $1m, that's your money.
 When you have $1bn, that's not your money, that's trust society gives you."
 That's why he not only invests in his own company, but grows the broader ecosystem.
 Alibaba now prefers partnerships over acquisitions, because this empowers their partners to become powerful, too.
 Jack Ma even co-founded an entrepreneurial university to train the business leaders of the future.

-Nexxworks is organizing an ‘Innovation Tour’ to China in May to explore the innovation track record of the East as well as the speed and scale of the Chinese innovation approach.
-Find out more about our trip to the Chinese Silicon Valleys here.
+Nexxworks and Business Leaders are organizing ‘The Day After Tomorrow tour’ to China to explore the innovation track record of the East as well as the speed and scale of the Chinese innovation approach.
+Find out more about this trip to the Chinese Silicon Valleys here.

 This article is part of a series about the Chinese Silicon Valleys to give you a broader view on innovation in China.
 Read part I.